JoseHerminioCollas/hello_shape/README.md

  ./ogr_command.sh

-Each graphic is associated with a single object, path, sql, and a function definition.
-This FD can have the form of a title of the work in order to associate the specific script with a single graphic.

 ### Run tests with pytest

 ## Install

-## These Python scripts uses several libraries.
+## These Python scripts use several libraries.

 ### shapely